bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

             1. Put pong into get velocity block.
         2. Call the set block `degree`.
         - This block tell you the angle the pong is at when it collides.
     3. This part is a bit confusing, but just trust me on the math.
 We want the pong to bounce off the player, so we need to give it a different angle.
-This is the calculationg I'm using `180 - degree`.
+This is the calculating I'm using `180 - degree`.
 This should mirror the pong except the other way.
         1. Grab a - (minus) block from math and place it after `degree`.
             1. Put `180` into the first part.
             2. Put `degree` in the second part.